GeoMOER/moer-msc-advanced-SDM/docs/index.md

 # Deliverables

-The course grading will be based on on your final team project.
+The course grading will be based on on your final SDM project.